A gluten-free flour blend recipe that is versatile and works well with most gluten-free recipes.

 Xanthan gum and guar gum help with moisture retention and hold baked goods together.
 In a good portion of the recipes I make, the combination and ratio of ingredients are strong enough to hold the baked goods together.
 There are a few recipes, however, that are fragile or still call for xanthan gum to aid with moisture retention.

-All-purpose gluten-free flour blend – Yields 4 cups
+Gluten-Free Flour Recipe – Yields 4 cups

 2 cups white rice flour